 The plan of study must list all courses the student will take to meet the degree requirements.
-Note that a minimum of 18 credit hours must be approved Purdue coursework.
-(For confirmation on approved Purdue coursework, please contact the ET Graduate Programs Office.)
 These include the names for the primary and related areas of study; the course number, course title, and credits for each course; and the date when the course was or will be completed.
 The plan of study is signed by each member of the advisory committee and the student.
 After review, the plan is signed by the Dean for Graduate Studies.
 The plan is then submitted to the Graduate School for formal approval.
 It is important that the major professor access the approved plan of study and periodically review progress of its completion with the graduate student.
 After an approved Plan of Study is on file, committee and course changes can be made at any time by completing the appropriate forms.